mongodb/specifications/source/causal-consistency/causal-consistency.rst

 The API changes to support sessions extend the existing API but do not introduce any backward breaking changes.
-Existing programs that don't use causally consistent reads continue to compile and run correctly.
+Existing programs that don't use causal consistency continue to compile and run correctly.

 Reference Implementation
 ========================